Kenneth L. Liske, Music Education

 Dr. Liske's experience includes nine years in the public schools of Ohio and Louisiana teaching many areas of choral, general, and instrumental music, and specializing at the middle-level.
 As a public school teacher, Dr. Liske served in various leadership capacities in the Ohio Music Education Association.
 He has served as artistic and musical director of the Singing Collegians Showchoir of Heidelberg University (Ohio), directed the youth music program at First Methodist Church of Baton Rouge, and has been a vocal coach and musical director for high school and community theater.
 He was a member of the Toledo Masterworks Chorale.

 Dr. Liske earned a BM in Music Education and Voice from Heidleberg University (Ohio), MM in Music Education from Bowling Green State University (Ohio), and Ph.D. in Music Education and Educational Technology from Louisiana State University.
 He has contributed to Update: Applications of Research in Music Education, Overtones, and Wisconsin School Musician.
 He has presented scholarship and interest sessions at national and divisional conferences of the National Association for Music Education, the Society for Music Teacher Education, Technology Institute for Music Educators, the American Music Therapy Association, and Midwest Kodály Music Educators Association, as well as at state association conferences in several states.
+Most recently he was an invited lecturer on character education at the 70th Anniversary Professional Conference of the Seoul National University of Education, Republic of Korea.
 Additional professional affiliations include the Organization of American Kodály Educators, American Orff-Schulwerk Association, American Choral Directors Association, College Music Society, election to Kappa Delta Pi International Honor Society in Education, and Pi Kappa Lambda National Honor Society in Music.

 Dr. Liske and spouse Dr. Leigh-Ann Lethco, also a music educator, reside in Oshkosh with their two daughters who are active in a variety of school and youth activities.